Skip to main content

 When is Carnegie Mellon’s financial aid application deadline?

-For Early Decision 1 applicants, Carnegie Mellon has a submission deadline of November 15 for the FAFSA, CSS Profile and tax documents.
+For Early Decision 1 applicants, Carnegie Mellon has a preferred submission deadline of November 15 for the CSS Profile, and asks applicants to submit the FAFSA as soon as they are able.

-For Early Decision 2 applicants, that deadline is January 3.
+For Early Decision 2 applicants, the deadline is January 3.
+We ask applicants to submit the FAFSA as soon as they are able.

 For Regular Decision and Early Admission applicants, the deadline is February 15.